bradb345/Server/README.MD

 - On this project the work was first come first serve.
 We discussed with each other what functionality needed to be added and each member chose what they wanted to work on.

+- Throughout the week we worked in our breakout room over zoom.
+Occasionally, we would share our screens to discuss issues we were having or to showcase new functionality added to the app.

 ### - Backend